 The calf was the first Asian Elephant born at Taronga Western Plains Zoo in Dubbo.
 He was born November 1 to mom, Thong Dee, and dad, Gung.

 Taronga has now welcomed four Elephant calves, across both of its zoo facilities, since the breeding program commenced 10 years ago (with three calves born in Sydney).

-The Asian or Asiatic Elephant (Elephas maximus) is the only living species of the genus Elephas and is native to Southeast Asia from India in the west to Borneo in the east.
+The Asian or Asiatic Elephant (Elephas maximus) is the only living species of the genus Elephas and is distributed in Southeast Asia from India in the west to Borneo in the east.
 Three subspecies are recognized: E. m. maximus from Sri Lanka, the E. m. indicus from mainland Asia, and E. m. sumatranus from the island of Sumatra.
-Asian Elephants are the largest living land animals in Asia.
+They are the largest living land animals in Asia.

-Since 1986, E. maximus has been listed as “Endangered” on the IUCN Red List, as the population has declined by at least 50% over the last three generations (estimated to be 60–75 years).
-Asian Elephants are primarily threatened by degradation, fragmentation and loss of habitat, and poaching.
+Since 1986, E. maximus has been listed as “Endangered” by the International Union for Conservation of Nature (IUCN).
+The population has declined by at least 50% over the last three generations, estimated to be 60–75 years.
+The species is primarily threatened by degradation, fragmentation and loss of habitat, and poaching.